cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 * All Premium P1 edition features
 * Entra ID Protection (Conditional Access)
 * Privileged Identity Management (e.g., discover, restrict, and monitor admin access)

+## Entra B2B
+Entra Business-to-Business (B2B) allows multiple tenants to work together.
+For example, developers from another organization could be given Guest User access using the identities that exist in their tenant.
+Entra B2B also allows you to invite people who aren't supported by an IT department but have personal/work email address.

+## Company Branding
+There's two options to configure company branding: company logo and background image.

+### Image Requirements
+**Company Logo Image**
+* File Types: PNG or JPG
+* File Size: less than 5 KB
+* Pixel Size: 32 x 32

+**Background Image**
+* File Types: PNG or JPG
+* File Size: less than 300 KB
+* Pixel Size: 1920 x 1080